Skip to content

 Using Drifts

-Drifts are another unique note type that charters can use.
-Of all note types in EX-XDRiVER, drifts are unquestionably the most unique.
+Drifts are another note type that charters can use, and of all note types in EX-XDRiVER, drifts are unquestionably the most unique.
 Drifts are functionally untimed, as they do not require you to start an input on a certain beat.
-Rather, they require you to perform the drift, via gyroscope and manual input, for the full duration of the note.
-This is because the drift input takes some time / motion to reach its full, activated state.
+Rather, they require you to perform the drift, via gyroscope or manual input, for the full duration of the note.
+The act of drifting takes some time / motion to reach an activated state, so players have to drift before the note itself appears.

-Additionally, drifts do not contribute their own combo.
-Rather, drifts increase the amount of score and EX given by notes within the duration of the drift.
-Notes on the start beat of the drift are included and give bonus score and EX, while notes on the end beat of the drift are not included.
+Drifts do not contribute their own combo.
+Rather, drifts increase the amount of score and EX given by notes within its duration.
+Notes on the start beat of the drift are included, while notes on the end beat of the drift are not included.
 Technically, players can release a drift early or start a drift late if there are no notes at the start / end of the drift.
-Players can also momentarily stop drifting in the middle of a drift if there is some gap in notes.
-Drifts in sections with no notes will contribute zero score or EX and therefore do not need to be hit by the player.
+Players can also momentarily stop drifting in the middle of a drift if some gap in notes is present.
+Drifts in sections with no notes will contribute zero score or EX and can be ignored by the player.

 Many new charters, including those with experience charting for other games, have a hard time incorporating drifts into their charts.
-For newer charters, drifts can be simplified into several basic use cases and rules.
+Drifts can be simplified into several basic use cases and rules.
 Charters who adhere to these rules can incorporate drifts in a way that is fun, functional, and representative of the music.

 Left DriftRight Drift